ResearchRAG/aipm-researcher/docs/docs/gpt-researcher/llms.md

 # Configure LLM
 As described in the [introduction](/docs/gpt-researcher/config), the default LLM is OpenAI due to its superior performance and speed.
-With that said, GPT Researcher supports various open/closed source LLMs, and you can easily switch between them by adding the `LLM_PROVIDER` env variable and corresponding configuration params.
+With that said, AIPM Researcher supports various open/closed source LLMs, and you can easily switch between them by adding the `LLM_PROVIDER` env variable and corresponding configuration params.
 Current supported LLMs are `openai`, `google` (gemini), `azureopenai`, `ollama`, `anthropic`, `mistral`, `huggingface` and `groq`.

 Using any model will require at least updating the `LLM_PROVIDER` param and passing the LLM provider API Key.
 You might also need to update the `SMART_LLM_MODEL` and `FAST_LLM_MODEL` env vars.
 To learn more about support customization options see [here](/gpt-researcher/config).

-**Please note**: GPT Researcher is optimized and heavily tested on GPT models.
+**Please note**: AIPM Researcher is optimized and heavily tested on GPT models.
 Some other models might run intro context limit errors, and unexpected responses.
 Please provide any feedback in our [Discord community](https://discord.gg/DUmbTebB) channel, so we can better improve the experience and performance.

 Below you can find examples for how to configure the various supported LLMs.